 “That’s why we appeal to everyone to check if their elderly relatives, friends or neighbours are in need of this vital support – and to contact us directly.”

-The report also notes that the number of road traffic collisions has increased from 53 to 64 this year.
+The report also notes that the number of road traffic collisions has decreased from 36 to 24 this year.

 LSO Pryde said: “We see first-hand the devastating consequences of road traffic collisions.

 “That is why we continue to work closely with our emergency service colleagues and other partners in the Angus Council Safer Communities Forum to educate our communities to risks on the road, and prevent loss of life to make our roads in Angus safer.”

 The report also revealed a total of 32 deliberate fires were recorded during the period of April to June 2018 – above the three year quarterly average.

 Most of these fires involved rubbish, wooded areas and grassland.

 LSO Pryde said: “Across Angus we continue to work very hard to raise awareness and educate on the potentially devastating consequences of deliberate fire raising.

 “Positive engagement with local communities, particularly with young people, remains our most effective weapon in combatting this unacceptable behavior.